 About Rachel’s Network

-Rachel’s Network is a vibrant community of women at the intersection of environmental advocacy, philanthropy, and women’s leadership.
-With a mission to promote women as agents of change dedicated to the stewardship of the earth, we meet with cutting-edge thinkers, build productive alliances, and connect with savvy, like-minded women to strengthen our leadership and impact.
+Rachel’s Network is a community of women at the intersection of environmental advocacy, philanthropy, and leadership.
+Our mission is to promote women as impassioned leaders and agents of change dedicated to the stewardship of the earth.

 About Rachel’s Action Network